 Every year for my daughter’s birthday, I take on the special task of making and decorating her cake.

-It’s become a tradition, and while there have been three birthdays where I didn’t make the cake, most of the time, I love creating it, and she looks forward to it too.
+It’s become a tradition, and while there have been a few birthdays where I didn’t make the cake, most of the time, I love creating it, and she looks forward to it too.

 A couple of months before her birthday, we start brainstorming ideas.